thovoll/python-sandbox/README.md

 These extensions are useful for Python development:

+- "Python"
 - "Anaconda Extension Pack" (also installs "YAML Support by Red Hat")
-- "Python"
+- "VS Code Jupyter Notebook Previewer"

 Install extensions by clicking on the extensions icon in the left navigation sidebar or by entering command mode via Ctrl+Shift+P and typing "Extensions: Install Extensions" (it will auto-complete), followed by hitting Enter.
 Then search for extensions and click "Install".
 You might have to "Reload" as well.